Vyral/base-template/_drafts/check-out-this-behind-the-scenes-look-at-dirty-job-brewing.md

 {% include youtube.html %}

-Our new series, Tarrant County Eats, has just launched.
-For our first episode, we’ll be featuring a great local spot in Downtown Mansfield: Dirty Job Brewing.
+<center>Our new series, Tarrant County Eats, has just launched.
+For our first episode, we’ll be featuring a great local spot in Downtown Mansfield: Dirty Job Brewing.</center>

 Welcome to our new series: Tarrant County Eats!